oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 4. **FieldOptions:** an array of zero or more options applicable to the field
 5. **FieldDescription:** a non-normative comment

 FieldID and FieldName values MUST be unique within a type definition.
-For Array and Record base types, FieldID MUST be the position of the field within the type, numbered consecutively starting at 1.
+In Array and Record base types, FieldID MUST be the position of the field within the type, numbered consecutively starting at 1.
-For Enumerated, Choice and Map base types, FieldID may be any integer tag that does not conflict with another FIeldID within the type definition.
+In Enumerated, Choice and Map base types, FieldID may be any nonconflicting integer tag.

 JADN type definitions are themselves information objects that can be represented in many ways.
 [Section 5](#5-jadn-schema-formats) defines several representation formats, but for concreteness this example (from [Protobuf](#proto)) defines a Record type called Person with three fields, the third of which is optional: